-Prerequisite: BIOL 1214 Anatomy & Physiology I.Corequisite: BIOL 1220 Anatomy & Physiology II Lab.
+Prerequisite: BIOL 1214 Anatomy & Physiology I with a grade "C" or better.

 A continued study of the structure, function, and integrated activity of the cells, tissues, and organ systems of the human body.
 A two-hour laboratory component is included to provide students with handson activities and projects to further their understanding of scientific methodology and instruments.
 A lab fee is required.